-cemetery are marble headstones - no hand-made markers or field stones were located.
+For example, all of the stones in this cemetery are marble headstones - no hand-made markers or field stones were located.
 In addition, we failed to identify any grave goods, such as ceramics, within the cemetery.
-Although some purposefully planted bulbs were noticed, no

-Once vegetation is removed, we may find more evidence of the burial customs (i.e. kinbased groupings), and artistic folkways, traditions.
-A brief penetrometer survey was attempted within the cemetery, however, the dense vegetation prevented much of the from being area examined.
-Figure 64 shows aerials from 1948 and 1973 of the cemetery. penetrometer The measures soil compaction in an attempt to locate unmarked graves revealed by a lower soil compaction, generally between 75 and 150 pounds per square inch (psi).
-The areas of the cemetery that were subjected to the penetrometer revealed a low soil compaction, generally at about 100 psi.
-We also measured the
+Although some the cemetery, however, the dense vegetation prevented much of the from being area examined.
+Figure 64 shows aerials from 1948 and 1973 of the cemetery. penetrometer The measures soil compaction in an attempt to locate unmarked graves as revealed by a lower soil compaction, generally between 75 and 150 pounds per square inch (psi).
+The areas of the cemetery that were subjected to the penetrometer revealed a low soil compaction, generally at about 100 purposefully planted bulbs were noticed, no evidence of yucca, common in African-American cemeteries, was found.
+Several grave depressions were noticed.